NCAS-CMS/cf-python/docs/source/recipes.rst

 **Calculating global mean temperature timeseries**
 ----------

-In this recipe, we will calculate the global mean temperature timeseries and plot it.
+In this recipe we will calculate and plot monthly and annual global mean temperature timeseries.

 1. Import cf-python and cf-plot: